Glodenox/wme-tabmanager/README.md

 ## Feedback and suggestions

-Any issues found can be reported at the [GitHub project page](https://github.com/Glodenox/wme-tabpreferences/issues).
-A forum thread will be added later.
+I maintain a list of 'issues' I may want to work on at the [GitHub project page](https://github.com/Glodenox/wme-tabpreferences/issues).
+There is also a [forum thread on the Waze forums](https://www.waze.com/forum/viewforum.php?f=819) in which discussion can take place.